FACT: OK, so I am not an escort. Not technically.

 Unlike marriages, the "asset" exchange is entirely up front, understood, and up to those involved.
 Plus!
 When the arrangement ceases to be mutually beneficial, you don't need lawyers to terminate it.

 The object of forming any partnership is to secure an advantage or benefit that was not available without it.
 And if it's just an exchange of assets, this is america and we are capitalists.
 How can we shame a woman for trying to maximally shift the power exchange to suit her purposes in any partnership she enters?
-Similarly, we shouldn't shame men for using capital to purchase a service from a consenting partner.
+Is her time not worth anything if she's not a wife-in-training?
+Similarly, we shouldn't shame men for using capital to appropriately value and appreciate time spent with a consenting partner.

 Think of it as the relationship equivalent of an MVP or minimally viable product that serves the stated goals of both parties for the time.

 None of that seems particularly regressive to me.

 What about love?

 What about it?
 We've already established that love, sex, and marriage exist in separate (if not overlapping) spheres.
 I think it's important to have this discussion openly.
 Part of the reason I think the Girlfriend Experience is so controversial is because it blurs the lines between an acceptable and unacceptable exchanges of sex, money, and power.
 It's not "just" sex for money.
 It combines the elements in a way we're not exactly comfortable with.